-For example, in order to compare the Rounded Notional Amount of a derivative denominated in UK Pounds (GBP) to the thresholds in Table 4, the recognized trade repository must convert this amount to a CAD-equivalent amount.
-If the CAD-equivalent notional amount of the GBP denominated derivative is above the capping threshold, the recognized trade repository must disseminate the Capped Rounded Notional Amount converted back into the currency of the derivative using a consistent and transparent process.
+For example, in order to compare the rounded notional amount of a derivative denominated in UK Pounds (GBP) to the thresholds in Table 4, the recognized trade repository must convert this amount to a CAD-equivalent amount.
+If the CAD-equivalent notional amount of the GBP denominated derivative exceeds the capping threshold, the recognized trade repository must make available to the public the capped rounded notional amount converted back into the currency of the derivative using a consistent and transparent methodology.

-6. Item 6 of this Appendix requires a recognized trade repository to adjust the Option Premium field in a consistent and proportionate manner if the Rounded Notional Amount of a derivative is greater than the Capped Rounded Notional Amount.
-The Option Premium field adjustment should be proportionate to the size of the Capped Rounded Notional Amount compared to the Rounded Notional Amount.
+6. Item 6 of Appendix C requires a recognized trade repository to adjust the data in the Option premium field in a consistent and proportionate manner if the rounded notional amount of a derivative is greater than the applicable capped rounded notional amount, as set out in Table 4.
+The Option premium field adjustment should be proportionate to the size of the capped rounded notional amount compared to the rounded notional amount.

-- 7. Item 7 of this Appendix sets out when a recognized trade repository must publicly disseminate the required information from Table 1.
+- 7. Item 7 of this Appendix sets out when a recognized trade repository must make the required information from Table 1 available to the public.
 The purpose of the public reporting delays is to ensure that counterparties have adequate time to enter into any offsetting derivative that may be necessary to hedge their positions.
-These time delays apply to all derivatives, regardless of size.. - 12.
-These changes become effective on [●].
+The time delay applies to all derivatives, regardless of size, that are subject to the requirement under subsection 39(3) of the Instrument that transaction-level data be made available to the public in accordance with Appendix C. - 15.
+These changes become effective on September 30, 2016.

-ANNEX C
+ANNEX F

-This Annex sets out a blackline showing the proposed amendments to Multilateral Instrument 96-101 Trade Repositories and Derivatives Data Reporting, as set out in Annex A.
+This Annex sets out a blackline showing the amendments to Multilateral Instrument 91-101 Derivatives: Product Determination, as set out in Annex B.